BrandonP85/qa-learning-lab/Debugging-Logs/Test_login_debug_log.md

 **Result:** the root cause was due to a function of the target testing site Working as Designed

+**What was learned:** Cloudflare bot protection is a legitimate constraint; Demo environments with active bot mitigation are not suitable Playwright targets without Stealth tools.
+Future targets will be verified for bot protection to prevent an outcome like this in the future; the failure was environmental, not code-level.

 **Command Prompt Test Result Code** C:\Users\Fathe\Desktop\playwright_tests> python Test_login.py